INQUA IFG 1608F Southern Hemisphere Assessment of Palaeo-Environments (SHAPE)

 SHAPE follows on from the AUS-INTIMATE initiative.
-This new project will start in 2013 and continue until next INQUA meeting in Japan in 2015.
+This new project will start in 2013 and continue until next INQUA meeting in Dublin in 2019.
 SHAPE will continue some of the goals of AUS-INTIMATE such as the production of high resolution palaeoclimate records during the late Quaternary.
 However, it will have a wider spatial scope, incorporating New Zealand, Australia, the Pacific Islands, South America, South Africa, Antarctica and the Southern Ocean.

 SHAPE sits under, and will provide information on the Southern Hemisphere to the INQUA International Focus Group CELL-50K (Calibrating Environmental Leads and Lags over the last 50ka) and ACER (Abrupt Climate Changes and Environmental Responses).
 Thus the time scale of focus has also extended back to 50-60 ka (the limit of radiocarbon dating).